cavellblood/craft-geo/readme.md

 You are limited to 10,000 requests an hour for this plugin.
 It caches a single IP address for 12 hours by default.
 You can config this with a config file as explained below.

-If you are in Crafts devMode or visiting the site from the server itself then a default IP adress will be used.
+If you are in Craft’s `devMode` or visiting the site from the server itself then a default IP address will be used.
-This setting is configurable by creating a geo.php file in your craft/config folder.
+This setting is configurable by creating a `geo.php` file in your `craft/config` folder.
 An example of this file is found in the geo-examples folder.

 ## TODO
 * Add additional API endpoints for API redundancy.
 * Modularize enpoints so you can add your own endpoint plugins.